napjon/ds-nd/p6-datviz/README.md

 reviewers gave me feedback that the visualization will still be exploratory, and better to show which airlines affect highest delay.

 I also use preattentive attribute, correlates with Gestalt's Principles.
-With data, Southwest Airlines stands-out from the rest (Proximity).
+With data, Hawaiian Airlines stands-out from the rest (Proximity).
 I also add red-color and leave the rest with gray line (Similarity).
 I still use different color for the dots since It will easier for readers to differentiate the line, which represent airline.